MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 ## Set up flows

 Let's walk through different scenarios in which your device needs to be set up.
 This excludes signing back into a device that already has your account on it:

+**Instructions:** *Click the link matching what you see, your selection will determine the tabs you see in the next section.*
+<br> When you first boot on the device what do you see?